MartinPellizzer/terrawhisper-compiler/articles/alpinia-officinarum/botany/morphology.md

 The leaves of Alpinia officinarum are arranged alternately along the stem and oriented vertically.
 The apex of these leaves is acute, while the base is cuneate, giving them a distinctive overall appearance.
 The leaf margin is entire, and the venation is parallel, further enhancing their aesthetic appeal.

 In terms of leaf structure, Alpinia officinarum leaves are simple, with a prominent midrib running along the center.
 They attach to the stem through petioles that are approximately 2 centimeters in length.
 Interestingly, stipules, a common feature in many plant species, are absent in Alpinia officinarum leaves.

+The following table shows in detail the morphological characteristics of Alpinia officinarum leaves.

 | Characteristic | Description |
 | --- | --- |